PdIPS/CBXpy/docs/userguide/dynamics.rst

 I.e., in terms of dimensionality an application of ``dyn.f`` strips away the last dimension (which is the dimension of the original problem :math:`\mathcal{X}=\mathbb{R}^d`) and keeps the structure given by :math:`M\times N`.

-However, there might be cases where the user specifies an objective function, which that only works within the original interpretation, i.e., :math:`f: \mathbb{R}^d \to \mathbb{R}^d`, as in the following example:
+However, there might be cases where the user specifies an objective function, that only works within the original interpretation, i.e., :math:`f: \mathbb{R}^d \to \mathbb{R}^d`, as in the following example:

     >>> import numpy as np
     >>> def f(x):